I. Purpose

 - Home and Hospital Students

 Attendance for students receiving home and hospital services—not home school instruction—should be maintained on the regular school roll.
-They should be marked present except when they are not available for home and hospital instruction and then they are marked absent (Code 95).
+They should be marked present except when they are not available for home and hospital instruction and then he/she is marked absent (Code 95).

 - Attendance for In-Person Learning

-- Students receiving instruction in a school building for regular in-person learning must adhere to this attendance administrative procedure.
+Students returning to the school building for regular in-person learning, must adhere to attendance administrative procedure.
 Daily attendance is expected for all students unless there is a lawful reason for the student’s absence.
-For each absence, the parent/guardian must communicate the reason for the student’s absence with written documentation no later than three (3) days after the student returns to school..
+For each absence, the parent/guardian must communicate the reason for the student’s absence with written documentation upon the student’s return to school.
 Students will be permitted to make-up missed assignments in accordance with the administrative procedure for all lawful absences.

-- Students. who test positive for COVID-19 must remain home until the specified time.
+Students notified to quarantine as a result of possible exposure to COVID-19 must remain home until the specified time.
 Teachers must mark students absent with a code (QT), which will count the student absent from class but present for the day.
-The student will be provided virtual work asynchronously from their teachers during the quarantine period.
+The student will be provided virtual work asynchronously from their teacher(s) during the quarantine period.

 - Attendance for Students Approved for Online Instruction

-- The following guidance applies to students who are participating in Online Instruction offered in: Grades 7-12.
+The following guidance applies to students who are participating in Online Instruction offered in two categories: (Grade K-6) and (Grade 7-12)

 - PGCPS Online Campus: Seventh – Twelfth Grade (7-12)